vtaits/form-schema/packages/react-final-form-schema/README.md

 - `mapErrors` (not required) can map submission errors of form to format of `final-form`;

-- new render prop `renderField` can optimize boilerplate of imports.
+- new render prop `renderField` can optimize boilerplate of imports;

+- `initialValuesPlaceholder` - new prop, initial runtime values of form during asynchronous initialization.

 ### Type declaration